 The Cederberg Mountains lie only 2+ hours drive north of Cape Town, but it feels like a different world.
 Once over the Piekenierskloof Pass, the country has changed: wilder, warmer with a raw, dramatic beauty.
 The towering Cederberg mountains, brilliant purple in the late afternoon light, preside over a fruit-filled valley laden with the scent of orange blossom in the spring.

 The Cederberg is our home.
 So we have an expert knowledge of the Cederberg lodges and touring options.
 From self drive itineraries and walking holidays, to rock art and spring wild flower tours.

 The Cederberg also provides a natural arena for adventure lovers.
 It is a perfect area thos who enjoy an outdoor lifestyle.
 There’s great hiking opportunities.
 Whilst the rivers offer glorious crystal clear water for swimming and canoeing.
 Take a fascinating journey to the picturesque mission village of Wupperthal deep in the Cederberg.
 Or follow a walking trail to some ancient rock paintings.
 Enjoy hiking in the Cederberg Wilderness Reserve, swimming in waterfall rock pools.

 En route to the Cederberg you may like to visit the Cape West Coast, with its unique sandveld vegetation, picturesque fishing villages, long sandy beaches and immense bird colonies.
 Its relaxed hospitality is demonstrated by its famous alfresco seafood restaurants on the beach.

 Why visit the Cederberg?

-- Ancient rock paintings of the San (Bushmen) people
+- Ancient rock paintings of the Bushmen people

 - Hiking in the Cederberg mountains with its fynbos and dramatic rock formations

 - Enjoy an alfresco seafood lunch on the beach on the West Coast

-- Learn about Rooibos tea on farm and fynbos tours
+- Learn about Rooibos tea on farm tour

 - Spectacular star-gazing in the Cederberg